TomasBankauskas/cool-maple-16d5e/content/pages/index.md

       url: /
       theme: outline
     theme: imgRight
+  - type: hero
+    heading: This is your main value proposition
+    body: >
+      And a super compelling supporting paragraph that makes the user immediately want to click the button below.
+    image:
+      alt: Stackbit Shapes
+    button:
+      type: button
+      label: Get Started
+      url: /
+      theme: outline
+    theme: imgRight
   - type: stats
     heading: Don't take our word for it
     body: Look at these amazing numbers!